zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-msportalfx-blades.md

             .then(() => testFx.portal.wait(until.isPresent(testFx.portal.element(testFx.Blades.PropertiesBlade))));
     ```

 * Use `portal.open*` functions that open blades like create, browse and resource summary blades.
-For more information, see [Opening common portal blades](#common-portal-blades).
+For more information, see [Common blades](#common-blades).

 * Use the `portal.search` function to locate and open browse and resource blades, as in the following example.